Patients’ associations

 Maman Blues

-The Maman Blues association, chaired by Élise Marcende, supports, listens to, advises and guides parents in difficulty, going out of its way to help them.
+The Maman Blues association, chaired by Élise Marcende, supports, listens to, advises and guides mothers experiencing difficulties in living their parental experience.
 It also informs and assists health, social and early childhood professionals in preventing and treating maternal difficulties.
-It works to raise awareness of maternal suffering and its consequences for mothers, children and families.
-The association encourages the creation of networks between professionals, promotes the sharing of experience and stresses the importance of training.
+It works to raise awareness on maternal suffering and its consequences for mothers, children and families.
+The association encourages the creation of networks between professionals, promotes the sharing of experiences and stresses the importance of training healthcare professional.
 Finally, it promotes a vision of maternity based on co-responsibility and co-vigilance.

 À lire aussi